patrick-klein/script.library.integration.tool/README.md

 * **Popcornflix** by t1m - *Lots of content, but most have low ratings and the lists constantly change*
 * **Top Documentary Films** by Damon Toumbourou - *Most items won't be automatically scraped*
 * **Travel Channel** by t1m
-* **TV Land** by Lunatixz - *Don't trust the episode numbers in the title *
+* **TV Land** by Lunatixz - *Don't trust the episode numbers in the title*
 * **WNBC Programs** by t1m - *Huge amount of content, but slow to update*

 ### Other Addons

-**Skin Helper Service Widgets [Beta version]** by marcelveldt - *The latest versions include a new recommendation system that dynamically shows you personalized content on your homescreen.
+**Skin Helper Service Widgets BETA** by marcelveldt - *The latest versions include a new recommendation system that dynamically shows you personalized content on your homescreen.
 So if you decide to add every possible directory and end up with 4000+ new items in your library, this addon will help ensure you only see the most relevant titles*

 **WatchedList** by schapplm - *Because you'll potentially remove and re-add streamed content several times with Library Integration Tool, WatchedList makes your watched status persistent by storing it in an independent database*